dragspas/currency-converter/README.md

 ## Currency Converter

 The repository contains a simple interface for currency conversion, built with PHP 8.3, Laravle v10 and MySQL.
-The application provides updated exchange rates through a third-party API.
+The application provides exchange rates update through a third-party API.

 ## Requirements